nocproject/noc-k8s/Readme.md

 - run nsqd in single server mode
 - noc restrictions
   - only one pool -- default. routing relies only on host machines. because there no good way to assign node to
+- losts of noc daemons launched in 0 replicas. only launched that relies to web and discovering

 K3s specific notes
 ==================